alanjfs/PyPhysX4/README.md

 $ externals\pybind11\include\pybind11\pybind11.h
 ```

+It also assumes Python 3.6 is installed at `c:\Python36`.

 **Building**

 The project generates a `PhysX4.pyd` file in the `bin\` directory of the repository, and copies relevant DLLs from the PhysX4 project.